-Don David C. Asuncion, 42 years old, Filipino, is the Vice President of GT Capital Auto Dealership Holdings, Inc. (GTCAD), the conglomerate's wholly-owned subsidiary for the Group's automotive holdings.
-He brings to GT Capital more than nineteen years of expertise in the automotive sector.
-Mr. Asuncion began his career with Toyota Motor Philippines in 2002 handling franchise development and area operations in 2006.
-In 2008, he joined Ford Group Philippines taking on diverse roles in Business Development, Customer Service, and Sales.
-Subsequently, in 2012, he joined Bermaz Auto Philippines (formerly Berjaya Auto Philippines) as the company's General Sales Manager and later General Manager for Sales and Marketing.
-In 2019, he assumed the role of Assistant Vice President for Mitsubishi Motors Philippines Corporation where he was most recently employed prior to joining GTCAD.
+Don David C. Asuncion, 43 years old, Filipino, is the Vice President of GT Capital Auto and Mobility Holdings, Inc., the conglomerate's wholly-owned subsidiary for the Group's automotive holdings.
+He brings to GT Capital more than 20 years of expertise in the automotive sector.
+Mr. Asuncion began his career with Toyota Motor Philippines Corporation in 2002 handling franchise and dealer development followed by area operations in 2006.
+He joined Ford Group Philippines in 2008 taking on diverse roles in Business Development, Zone Management for Customer Service and then for Sales.
+In 2012, he joined Bermaz Auto Philippines (formerly Berjaya Auto Philippines) as the company's General Sales Manager and later as General Manager for Sales and Marketing Operations.
+Subsequently in 2019, he joined Mitsubishi Motors Philippines Corporation as an Assistant Vice President, his most recent position prior to joining GT Capital Auto and Mobility Holdings, Inc. in 2020.
 Mr. Asuncion garnered his Bachelor of Science degree in Management at the Ateneo de Manila University.

-Stephen John San Juan Comia, 44 years old, Filipino, serves as First Vice President and Head of the Property Management Department of GT Capital.
-He is also the Project Director of the Group for Cavite Projects.
-He brings to GT Capital more than 16 years of experience in the property sector having worked for Ayala Land, Inc. from 2005 until 2021 where he served as the Estate Development Head.
+Stephen John San Juan Comia, 45 years old, Filipino, serves as First Vice President and Head of the Property Management Department of GT Capital and concurrently, Head of the Project Development Group of Federal Land, Inc. He brings to GT Capital more than 17 years of experience in the property sector having worked for Ayala Land, Inc. from 2005 until 2021 where he served as Estate Development Head.
 Mr. Comia handled land acquisition and overall master-planning, development, sales, marketing, and property management of various estate developments.
 The estates that he handled include Nuvali in Sta.
 Rosa and Calamba, Laguna, Arca South in Taguig, The Junction Place in Novaliches, and Vermosa in Imus and Dasmariñas, Cavite.
 Mr. Comia holds a Master in Business Administration degree from the Asian Institute of Management and a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University.